Travel guide

 Does an eSIM work in Jamaica?

 Yes.
-An eSIM works in Jamaica by connecting via a network agreement with local operators, so you have internet as soon as you land, without needing a shop or paperwork.
-You just need a compatible phone and to have installed it before leaving Spain, with the QR already scanned.
+An eSIM works in Jamaica by connecting via network agreements with local operators, so you have internet as soon as you land, without needing a store or paperwork.
+You only need a compatible phone and to have installed it before leaving your home country, with the QR code already scanned.

-The advantage over a local chip is clear: in Jamaica, buying a prepaid SIM means going to a Flow or Digicel store, sometimes at the airport with inflated prices for tourists, and topping up credit in Jamaican dollars.
+The advantage over a local SIM card is clear: buying a prepaid SIM in Jamaica means going to a Flow or Digicel store, sometimes at the airport with inflated prices for tourists, and topping up credit in Jamaican dollars.
 With an eSIM, you skip all that.
 You buy the plan online from home, receive the QR code instantly, and in a minute, you have data ready to activate upon arrival.
-Plus, you keep your Spanish number with dual SIM, so WhatsApp and bank SMS messages still reach you while the eSIM handles browsing.
-For a Caribbean destination, that convenience is noticeable from the very first taxi ride.
+Plus, you keep your home number in dual SIM, so WhatsApp and bank SMS still reach you while the eSIM handles data.
+For a Caribbean destination, this convenience is noticeable from the first taxi.
+If you've never quite understood why traditional roaming skyrockets your bill outside the EU, we explain it in detail in what is data roaming.

 eSIM Jamaica: coverage, GB and prices for travel